 It’s difficult to grasp the immensity of space and the size of a single galaxy, let alone all the galaxies in the universe.
 And yet Google has set out to plot the location of 100,000 stars within the Milky Way.
 Google has launched its star explorer, mapping the 100,000 stars closest to Earth.
 Even this, though, still only represents 0.00000025% of the stars within our galaxy.
 To Google’s credit, they’ve depicted the rest of the galaxy graphically, while still allowing you to fly through the 100,000 stars closest to us.

-The specs of light you can see here are not stars, they’re clusters and groupings of stars, each one containing tens of thousands of stars.
+The specks of light you can see here are not stars, they’re clusters and groupings of stars, each one containing tens of thousands of stars.
 At this scale, individual stars are not readily apparent and this gives you some idea of the immensity of the challenge faced by SETI, the Search for Extraterrestrial Intelligence.
 There’s an awful lot of stars to scan.

 If you go to the Google 100,000 stars project be sure to hit the play button and take the tour, it’s well worth your time.